mumair738/wallet-connect/README.md

 npm:@walletconnect/web3wallet@1.1.1 to facilitate

-wallet connections in their projects
+wallet connections in their pro